 Charles has a PhD in English and has written books and articles galore.
 The books, though pricey – if you can find one, are fantastic reads for any student of painting covering not only many laudable artists, but also composition, color, and the wielding of the brush.
-We are still waiting for the book on Charles himself, but he has let us know that some things will melt and others freeze over before we’ll see that book.
-We’ll enjoy his paintings while we wait.

 An article on his own work appeared in American Artist, June, 1986.
 His work has also appeared in Frank Webb’s Dynamic Composition, Wendon Blake’s Artist’s Guide to Using Color, and Stephen Doherty’s Handbook to Landscape Painting.The following slide show is a gift to all of us from Charles himself, chronicling his years of teaching workshops.
 All painters out there will relate to his choice of accompanying music – we can’t always get what we want!
 Thank you to Dale Ratcliff for all her photos throughout the years of her husband’s workshop-related travels.